umbraco/Umbraco-CMS/.github/BUILD.md

 [ contribution guidelines]: CONTRIBUTING.md	"Read the guide to contributing for more details on contributing to Umbraco"
 [ starter kits ]: https://our.umbraco.com/packages/?category=Starter%20Kits&version=9	"Browse starter kits available for v9 on Our "
+[ disable browser caching ]: https://techwiser.com/disable-cache-google-chrome-firefox "Instructions on how to disable browser caching in Chrome and Firefox"